unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Scan Check

 When a Unit performs a Scan Check, select an enemy Ping within the Scan Action Range and resolve a Scan Roll against it.
+Scan targets do not need to be in LOS but must be in range.

 **Scan Roll** = 2d6 + SCAN stat + mods vs Ping Defense.